 optional, but recommended: 1/2 teaspoon garam masala (pinch of cardamom, cinnamon, cloves, cumin, nutmeg)

-2 15 oz cans white beans, drained/rinsed (cannellini or Great Northern beans)
+Two 15 oz cans white beans, drained/rinsed OR 3 cups cooked, 510g (cannellini or Great Northern beans)

 1/4 teaspoon ground black pepper

-Note: If you are allergic to nuts, you can sub the cashew cream for full-fat coconut milk instead.
+If you are allergic to nuts, you can sub the cashew cream for full-fat coconut milk instead.
 No light milks here folks!
-Just shake the can first so you don't get the watery party and know that it will have a slight coconut taste.
-I love the cashew cream because it really makes this soup silky smooth and rich, thick and has a slight sweetness versus coconut.
+Just shake the can first so you don't get the watery part and know that it will have a slight coconut taste.

 If you do not have a high-powered blender like a Vitamix, you will need to soak your cashews overnight.
 Drain and rinse.
 Then add to a blender or food processor with the 1 cup water and blend until completely smooth.